 If you want to head out of the city, see some sand and feel the tiniest bit of adventure, head to the dunes.
 The dunes around here are very special to us and they are quite striking.
 In some parts, you might see some Highland Cattle!
 If you want to learn a bit about why the dunes are so important while having someone lead you around, then book this experience.
 It’s outside of Amsterdam, so you’ll either have to drive or take public transportation, but it’s a completely different experience worth mentioning.

 There are many cruise companies to choose from in Amsterdam, but I’d suggest taking a smaller open-air boat instead of the long enclosed ones.
 I’ve been on a few of the smaller ones and they just feel better, are more relaxed, still touristy, but in a nice way, and the staff has always been amazing.
-Here are some to choose from:
+Here are some to choose from

-Private photo shoot
+Private photo shoot,

 If it’s a nice day and you want to take home some photos from your trip, hire a photographer.
-This is something I want to do more of when we travel, but we have actually done it in Amsterdam, too.
+It’s something I want to do more of when we travel, but we have actually done it in Amsterdam, too.
 I mean, yeah, we’ve also had friends do it, but it’s nice when someone knows the perfect spots AND how to pose you.
 I still suck at that!

 Most interesting tours in Amsterdam